- A New Look: Samuel F. B. Morse's Gallery of the Louvre

 This exhibition is no longer on view at the National Gallery.

-Sponsor: The exhibition is made possible by the generous support of the Terra Foundation for American Art and is organized in partnership with the National Gallery of Art.
+Organization: The exhibition was organized in partnership with the National Gallery of Art.

 Other Venues: Yale University Art Gallery, New Haven, March 1, 2011–June 12, 2012